WeblateOrg/weblate/docs/admin/upgrade.rst

 Please follow :ref:`generic-upgrade-instructions` in order to perform update.

 * There is a change in per-project groups, the upgrade can take long time on sites with thousands of projects.
+* Beware that Django 4.0 has dropped support for PostgreSQL 9.6.
+You can stick with Django 3.2 for now, but it is recommended to upgrade PostgreSQL.
+* The Docker container now requires PostgreSQL 10.

 .. seealso:: :ref:`generic-upgrade-instructions`